-The sewer infrastructure maintained by Public Works includes 4,630 miles of sanitary sewers, 157 pump stations, and 4 wastewater treatment plants.
+The sewer infrastructure, maintained by Public Works, includes 4,630 miles of sanitary sewers, 157 pump stations, and 4 wastewater treatment plants.

-Public Works' sewer maintenance staff inspects over 500 miles of sewer infrastructure each year via a Closed-Circuit Television (CCTV) program to improve system maintenance by early identification and repair of blocked/deteriorated sewer lines.
-The goal of this inspection program is to reduce overflow events and ensure continuous uninterrupted sanitary sewer service.
+Public Works' sewer maintenance staff has a goal to inspect 500 miles of sewer infrastructure each year via a Closed-Circuit Television (CCTV) program to improve system maintenance by early identification and repair of blocked/deteriorated sewer lines.
+The outcome of this inspection program is a reduction of overflow events and assurance of continuous uninterrupted sanitary sewer service.